 COVID-19 restrictions have helped us to realise that there’s many things that don’t always need to be done face-to-face – including seeing your GP or specialist.

 As a result, any GP or specialist consultations covered under our policies, can now be carried out via the phone, video or in-person.
 They will be covered in line with your policy terms and conditions.

 What happens if my treatment is delayed or cancelled as a result of COVID-19?

 If your treatment is delayed or cancelled as a result of COVID-19, your medical practitioner, specialist or surgeon will contact you to advise you on what the next steps are.

 If your new treatment date is within 90 days from the pre-approval letter, no action is required.
 If it's outside the 90 days from the pre-approval letter, please call us on 0800 758 758 or email [email protected]

-What should I do if I become unwell?
+What do I do if I think I have COVID-19?

 Does my health insurance cover COVID-19?